Dili: Growth under UN rule and independence

 In April 2006, disputes within the military between a leadership mostly from the east of the country and soldiers mostly from the west spilled over into street violence in Dili.
 Disputes over housing, again mostly between groups from the east and west, contributed to property destruction.
 Most of the 150,000 people displaced were from Dili, including about half of the city's residents.
 Around 72,000 people ended up in camps, while 80,000 fled to rural areas.
 Rice prices in the city increased by half by October 2006, and then almost doubled again by February 2007.
 Foreign military intervention was needed to restore order.

 A National Recovery Strategy was put in place following the 2007 national election to return these people.
 In 2008, around 30,000 people displaced from Dili remained in camps, while 70,000 continued to live with friends or family.
-Continuing unrest led to the attempted assassinations of the country's President and Prime Minister.
+Continuing unrest led to the attempted assassinations of the country's president and prime minister.
 By 2009 most displaced people had returned to the city, and the camps were officially closed by the end of the year.
 However, some community tensions remained.
 In a couple of areas, there were two or three fights a week between opposing youth groups.
 Nonetheless, large-scale violence did not return.
 Mediation teams were utilised to assist in the resettlement of some displaced people to their previous homes.

 In May 2009, the year-long Dili City of Peace campaign was launched by Jose Ramos-Horta.
 The initiative was created to build unity and prevent violence, with the 2006 East Timorese crisis in mind.
 The campaign included dialogues between different sectors of Timorese society, a cycling tour, a Dili marathon, and a reforestation initiative.
 Focusing the peace campaign on Dili reflects the influence it has on the entire country, with the government expecting its impacts would extend beyond the city itself.
-The Latelek (Bridge) Project was instituted from 2010-2012 by some organs of the Catholic Church to improve community cohesion, reintegrating previously displaced individuals with those who had remained.
+The Latelek (Bridge) Project was instituted from 2010 to 2012 by some organs of the Catholic Church to improve community cohesion, reintegrating previously displaced individuals with those who had remained.
 Other programs were initiated by the government and NGOs to tackle issues such as skills development, youth engagement, and women's empowerment.
 Some sucos developed community laws to reduce violence.